Soccer-Neymar due in Barcelona court over 2013 transfer from Santos | Sports-Games

 Neymar, a key member of the Brazil team that will be heading to the World Cup in Qatar next month, lost an appeal over the case in Spain's High Court in 2017, clearing the way for the trial.
 It was unclear if Neymar would be asked to stay for the whole hearing, which is expected to last seven days.

-Neymar played for PSG on Sunday against Olympique Marselle and the team will face Ajaccio on Friday in Ligue 1, before hosting Maccabi Haifa in a Champions League game on Oct.
+Neymar was crucial to PSG's victory against arch-rival Olympique de Marseille on Sunday evening, scoring the only goal of the match.
+The team will face Ajaccio on Friday in Ligue 1, before hosting Maccabi Haifa in a Champions League game on Oct.
 25. On Monday afternoon the court is due to hear from André Cury, Barca's former point man in Brazil, whose statement and details on the negotiations over the player are expected to be key for the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)